tacowordpress2/sitewide-search/README.md

 ### Choosing which fields to return
 By default, all possible fields are returned in the JSON results.
 You can override `getAllowedJSONFields()` to restrict which fields are returned

+### Featured Image
+This plugin by default can return featured images attached to posts at the `medium` size.
+To change which size is returned, override the `FEATURED_IMAGE_SIZE` constant.

 ## Querying Data
 The plugin ships with a convenient JSON endpoint to query data against.
 To query data, simply hit the endpoint `/sitewide-search-results/` with the following query parameters:

 * `sitewide-search-keyword`: **Required** - the keywords to use for the search
 * `sitewide-search-posttype`: The post type to search against.
 Leave blank to get all post types
 * `sitewide-search-perpage`: Number of results per page.
 Default is 10.
-You can override the constant * `SEARCH_RESULTS_PER_PAGE` in `SiteWideSearchInstance.php` to override the default
+You can override the constant `SEARCH_RESULTS_PER_PAGE` in `SiteWideSearchInstance.php` to override the default
 * `sitewide-search-pagenum`: The number of the page results to display.
 Default is 1.
 * `sitewide-search-orderby`: What criteria to sort results by.
 This can be any value that is returned by `getAllowedJSONFields()` plus `score`, which will order by relevance.
 Default is `score`
 * `sitewide-search-order`: Whether to sort results in ascending or descending order.
 Accepts `asc` or `desc`.
 Default is `desc`